gatsbyjs/gatsby/docs/blog/2019-02-20-introducing-use-static-query/index.md

 ---
 title: Introducing useStaticQuery
-date: 2019-02-15
+date: 2019-02-20
 author: Sidhartha Chatterjee
 tags:
   - hooks
   - static query
 ---

+React Hooks are _cool_.
+Besides simplifying your code and removing the need for a lot of boilerplate associated with classes in JavaScript (looking at you, `this`), they enable some _serious_ shareability.
+They also make it possible to use state in functional components!

-We've been _super_ excited about [React Hooks][hooks-intro] for a while and when they finally landed last week in React 16.8, we figured it was time to give our very own `StaticQuery` component the hook treatment.
+You can probably tell that we've been _super_ excited about [React Hooks][hooks-intro].
+So when they finally landed in React 16.8, we figured it was time to give our very own `StaticQuery` component the hook treatment!

-We'd like to introduce our first hook, `useStaticQuery`.
+### Say hello to useStaticQuery

 `useStaticQuery` is a hook that takes a GraphQL query and returns your data.
 That's it!

-**No more Render Props necessary.
-Not only does this simplify accessing your data in components now but will also keep your component tree shallow!**
+**No more Render Props necessary to use a Static Query**

+Not only does this simplify accessing your data in components now but will also keep your component tree shallow!
-> 💡 To use useStaticQuery, you'll need to update `gatsby` to v2.1.0 and `react` and `react-dom` to v16.8.0

 Let's check out a simple example.
 Here's a simple Header component, first using `StaticQuery` and then with `useStaticQuery`.